lmangani/helq/README.md

 ## ![](http://www.ntop.org/wp-content/uploads/2011/08/nboxLogo.gif) You're Done!

-Your nProbe template metrics should now appear in your FacetFlow-powered "HELQ" stack.
+nProbe template metrics should now appear in QBana - you are ready to *HELQ Yourself!*

 ![](http://i.imgur.com/9gXTKCd.png)

-Qbana comes preloaded with nProbe dashboards.
-If you prefer Kibana, just import our nProbe Template dashboards to quick start or model your own.
+Qbana comes preloaded with nProbe optimized dashboards.
+If you prefer using vanilla Kibana you absolutely can, just import our nProbe Template dashboards as starters or model your own.

 For more information about nProbe visit: http://www.ntop.org/products/nprobe/

 -------------------------